 Bleaching vs. Whitening: What’s the Difference?

-The term "whitening," on the other hand, refers to restoring a tooth's surface color by removing dirt and debris.
-So any product that cleans (like a toothpaste) is technically considered a whitener.
-Of course, the term whitening sounds better than bleaching, so it is more frequently used even when describing products that contain bleach.
+The term “whitening” on the other hand, refers to restoring a tooth’s surface color by removing dirt and debris.
+So technically speaking, any product that is used to clean the teeth (like a toothpaste) is considered a whitener.
+Of course, the term whitening sounds better than bleaching, so it is more frequently used — even when describing products that contain bleach.

 During routine chewing, dentin remains intact while millions of micro-cracks occur in the enamel.
 It is these cracks, as well as the spaces between the crystalline enamel rods, that gradually fill up with stains and debris.
 As a result, the teeth eventually develop a dull, lackluster appearance.

 Teeth whitening removes the stains and debris, leaving the enamel cracks open and exposed.
 Some of the cracks are quickly re-mineralized by saliva, while others are filled up again with organic debris.